sourcegraph/scip-clang/README.md

 [JSON compilation database][].
 CMake, Bazel and Meson support emitting this format for compatibility with clang-based tooling.
+Projects which use Make or other build systems may be able to use [Bear](https://github.com/rizsotto/Bear) to intercept compilation commands and generate a compilation database.

 We're interested in exploring more
 [native Bazel support](https://github.com/sourcegraph/scip-clang/issues/182) in the future.